Host An Event

 The following tips will help you host a successful educational and fundraising event.
 If you need any additional support or simply have a question, you can send us an email or call Heather Ring at (651) 523-3152.

 Planning your event shouldn’t become a burden so ask some close friends to share some of the responsibilities.
 Encourage them to invite their own friends too.

 In the final days before the event, follow up with your guests to get a final count of how many people will be attending.
 By directing your guests to visit ipmn.org before the party, they will arrive prepared to contribute to a meaningful dialogue about wrongful convictions.

 A simply way to educate your guests is to lead a discussion about a book.
-The Minnesota Innocence Project maintains a complete list of Books About Wrongful Conviction.
+The Minnesota Innocence Project maintains a list of Books About Wrongful Conviction.
 By clicking on a book’s cover you can read a synopsis or review and purchase the book from amazon.com.
-A portion of all books sold through our site will be donated to the Minnesota Innocence Project.
+A portion of all books sold on Amazon through our site will be donated to the Innocence Project of Minnesota.